Why Late Fall Is Absolutely the Best Time to Go to Wine Country

 Slimmer Crowds + Lower Prices

 Although folks are getting increasingly hip to the magic of off-season travel, the crowds significantly drop after the crush.
+(Not that they were ever big this year.)
 Now’s the time to go to more coveted wine regions like Napa, which can otherwise be too crowded to explore properly.
 It’s basic math: Less demand equals lower prices.
 In late October, hotel prices drop by about 40 percent in the Napa area.
-This is also a good time to scour Groupon, as wineries, such as Harvest Moon Estate & Winery in Santa Rosa and Cubanisimo Vineyards in Salem roll out deals that can include anything from wine and cheese pairings to vineyard tours with picnics.

 First Dibs on the Fall Release